KendricksLCamille/xserver/doc/Xnamespace.md

 An authentification token can either be a **MIT-MAGIC-COOKIE-1** or a **XDM-AUTHORIZATION-1**.

+For more information, use the command `man xauth`.

 ## MIT_MAGIC-COOKIE-1 Protocol
 An authentification token for the **MIT_MAGIC-COOKIE-1** is a 16-byte UTF-8 hexadecimal string.
 ### How to generate a valid token